andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 ## It's Time for Change

 We're beginning to see a turning point in asynchronous frameworks, specifically with regard to Node.js.
-My contention is that <strong>a dynamic language paired with a hybrid concurrency (async+threads) model is a better node.js than node.js</strong>.
+My contention is that <strong>a dynamic language paired with a hybrid concurrency model like that used by Vert.x, is a more useful tool than a pure async reactor like node.js</strong>.

 Developers want a dynamic language with a clean syntax like Python or Ruby.
 They also want massively concurrent servers to deal with sleepy connections from websockets, comet, and the like.